fabric8io/kubernetes-client/doc/MIGRATION-v7.md

 This artifact was just an aggregator of _some_ of the Kubernetes model artifacts and had no specific purpose.
 It is no longer published, the `io.fabric8:kubernetes-client-api` or `io.fabric8:kubernetes-openshift-uberjar` artifacts should be used instead.

+## Deprecations and Removals <a href="#deprecations-and-removals" id="deprecations-and-removals"/>

+### Service Catalog API removed <a href="#service-catalog" id="service-catalog"/>

+The Service Catalog API extension has been removed.
+The upstream project has been archived since May 6, 2022.
+We are no longer supporting it.